sftpgo/docs/docs/plugins/ldap-auth.md

 This caches credentials for 300 seconds (5 minutes).
 During this period, the user can log in without contacting the LDAP server.

-:warning: Caching is automatically disabled when group mapping is configured.
-This ensures that group membership changes in LDAP are always reflected immediately.
+:warning: Caching is automatically disabled when group or role mapping is configured.
+This ensures that group membership and role changes in LDAP are always reflected immediately.

 ## High availability with multiple LDAP servers